ged/loggability/README.md

 where:

-[+SEVERITY+]
++SEVERITY+
-  The log level; one of: +debug+, +info+, +warn+, +error+, or +fatal+ [+TARGET+]
+:  The log level; one of: +debug+, +info+, +warn+, +error+, or +fatal+

++TARGET+
-  The destination for log messages.
+:  The destination for log messages.
 This can be the path to a log file, or one of <tt>'STDOUT'</tt> or <tt>'STDERR'</tt>, which get mapped to the equivalent filehandle.
 Optional.

-[+FORMAT+]
++FORMAT+
-  The name of one of the formatters.
+:  The name of one of the formatters.
 Loggability comes with +default+ (plaintext), +color+ (ANSI colored text), and +html+ formatters.
 Optional.

 If the special key <tt>__default__</tt> is included, its config will be used to set global defaults before the individual configs are applied.

 If either of the optional values is unspecified, it is left unchanged from what it was before configuration.

-=== RSpec Helpers
+### RSpec Helpers

 Loggability includes a couple of helper functions for RSpec that allow you to control log levels for particular specs.

 To use it, require <tt>loggability/spechelpers</tt> in your specs (we put it in the spec helpers file) and then include the helpers from your RSpec config:

     require 'loggability/spechelpers'
     RSpec.configure do |c|
       # ...
       c.include( Loggability::SpecHelpers )
     end

 This will install a before and after `:all` hook to set the logging levels before each example group and then reset it before moving on to the next group.

 You can also access the bodies of those hooks manually: